delawaremathguy/ShoppingList/README.md

 #  About "ShoppingList"

-My Last Update of note was **June 7, 2020**, when I started releasing some snippets of code for dynamically sectioning the shopping list with GroupedListStyle().
+* My Last Update of note was **June 7, 2020**, when I started releasing some snippets of code for dynamically sectioning the shopping list with GroupedListStyle() and also fixed a bug related to moving items from the *filtered* purchased item list to the shopping list.

 This is a simple, in-progress iOS app development project using SwiftUI to process a shopping list that you can take to the grocery store with you, and swipe off the items as you pick them up.
 It persists data in CoreData.